Coospo BLC100 Front Tracer Light Review

 The Coospo BLC100 includes all the features that you would expect from a front tracer light, such as:

-• Bright White LED
+- Bright White LED

-• Five illumination modes (flash, constant high, constant medium, pulse, SOS)
+- Five illumination modes (flash, constant high, constant medium, pulse, SOS)

-• Long battery life (over 30hrs in our tests)
+- Long battery life (over 30hrs in our tests)

-• Waterproof (we didn’t test this, but it’s certainly showerproof)
+- Waterproof (we didn’t test this, but it’s certainly showerproof)

-• Standard ‘Garmin’ mounts top and bottom.
+- Standard ‘Garmin’ mounts top and bottom.
 (Top mount is via an included adaptor plate)

-• GoPro mount adaptor included.
+- GoPro mount adaptor included.

 Set-up and operation

-The unit comes with a Garmin compatible mount on the underside and has an adaptor plate to provide a mount on the top.
-The premise of this is that you can attach the light to a Garmin ‘out front’ mount, and then attach your chosen cycling computer to the top.
-The selling point is that this will keep your handlebars clear of extra accessories.
-What we would strongly recommend with this is that you use a tether to your handlebars.
-We tested a similar light previously and the combined weight of the light and computer caused the retaining lugs on the mount arm to fail.
-This resulted in the light and computer falling to the road and being crushed by a car.
+The unit has a Garmin compatible mount on the underside with an adaptor to provide a mount on the top.
+The idea being that you can attach the light to a Garmin ‘out front’ mount, and then attach a cycling computer to the top.
+Thus, keeping your handlebars clear of extra accessories.

 Specifications